kuijjerlab/PySNAIL/docs/source/installation.rst

 Environment Setting
 -------------------
-It is highly recommended using `conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ virtual environment to install this package.
-After installation of conda, create a virtual environment for Caiman using the following command:
+It is highly recommended to use the `conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ virtual environment to install this package.
+After installation of conda, create a virtual environment for CAIMAN using the following command:

 .. code-block:: bash